msgphp/symfony-demo-app/README.md

 distributed using a minimal image (e.g `FROM scratch`) and allows application services to obtain and unpack it on demand (e.g. `COPY --from=archive`).

 Effectively this creates a final application distribution image with source code included, e.g. ready for production.
-In development local volumes are used instead.
+For development local volumes are configured.
 ___

 ## 0. Create Application